 It is, of course, possible that even if the dynamics of the conflict could be changed in this way, Israel’s nuclear-armed leaders would tell the whole world to go to hell.
 But we will not know for certain how Israel would respond to real international pressure unless it is applied.

-As Thomas Friedman noted recently in the New York Times, Avigdor Lieberman, the former Israeli Foreign Minister and would-be prime minister, is one Israeli leader who is firmly on the record with the statement that he doesn’t care what the world thinks about Israel’s policies and actions.
+As Thomas Friedman noted recently in the New York Times, Avigdor Lieberman, the former Israeli Foreign Minister, and the would-be prime minister is one Israeli leader who is firmly on the record with the statement that he doesn’t care what the world thinks about Israel’s policies and actions.